salimi-my/house/README.md

 ## Online properties listing app

-- Available for all Malaysia's zone
+- Users can search for properties listed
-- Countdown to immediate next prayer time
-- Automatically play adhan
+- Make an offer to the owner/realtor

 ## Tech/framework used